bio4j/bio4j/docs/roadmap.md

 - the AWS option needs to be promoted as the default
 - the import docs should be crystal clear

+### examples

+- @evdokim
+- laughedelic
+- @marina-manrique

+All of them based in AWS and bundles.
+At a minimum

+- basic traversals using the abstract model
+- some Cypher stuff
+- any biologically meaningful thing

 ## Bio4j paper

 - **Deadline** 2014-??-??